 Cameroon tobacco is almost always used as wrapper tobacco.

 Contrary to the many shade-grown leaves that are used as a wrapper, Cameroon tobacco is grown directly in the sun.
-In Cameroon, frequent cloud cover acts as a natural diffuser, eliminating the need for cheesecloth tenting commonly used for shade grown varietals.
+In Cameroon, frequent cloud cover acts as a natural diffuser, eliminating the need for the cheesecloth tenting that is commonly employed for shade grown varietals.

 Unlike most sun grown tobacco, Cameroon tobacco is silky thin and delicate, and requires additional care when being fermented.
 It is largely incapable of being fermented long enough to be a Maduro shade, and instead is procured commonly as a Colorado which is often chocolate-brown with a hint of green.